odohemma/odohemma.github.io/index2.md

 and functional program.
-It also separates and isolate critical variables, methods, and functions into a subclass, thus protecting the critical components of the program from users, without negating the purpose and aims of the program was designed to achieve.
+It also separates and isolate critical variables, methods, and functions into a subclass, thus protecting the critical components of the program from users, without negating the purpose and aims the program was designed to achieve.
 Given that the program was coded in Spyder, all syntaxerrors were spotted, and eliminated.
 Similarly, all issues with runtime logic were spotted, and eliminated.